--- Stay liquid: Cash on hand for the short run
+- Stay liquid and keep cash on hand for the short run

 Ben also says, unless it's a last measure, do not get a second mortgage on your house.
 "Losing your house in foreclosure is an incredibly, unbelievably traumatic event," he says.
 "I would say start dipping slowly and carefully in your retirement accounts before you mortgage your house again.
 I would never jeopardize my entire retirement account or even a large chunk of it, but if it's just a little bit, compared to mortgaging your house, I would do it."